-- 1. Any settings you have saved will be lost when the default settings are restored. - 2.
-Press and hold the WPS/Reset button for more than 8 seconds, you can reset the router, too.
+Any settings you have saved will be lost when the default settings are restored.

-4.16.5 Backup & Restore
+4.17.5 Backup & Restore

-Choose menu "System Tools → Backup & Restore", you can save the current configuration of the Router as a backup file and restore the configuration via a backup file as shown in Figure 4-76.
+Choose menu "System Tools → Backup & Restore", you can save the current configuration of the Router as a backup file and restore the configuration via a backup file as shown in Figure 4-80.

-Figure 4-76 Backup & Restore Configuration
+Figure 4-80 Backup & Restore Configuration

-- > Click the Backup button to save all configuration settings as a backup file in your local computer. - > To upgrade the Router's configuration, follow these instructions. - Click the Browse... button to locate the update file for the Router, or enter the exact path to the Setting file in the text box. - Click the Restore button.
+- Click the Backup button to save all configuration settings as a backup file in your local computer. - > To upgrade the Router's configuration, follow these instructions. - Click the Browse... button to locate the update file for the Router, or enter the exact path to the Setting file in the text box. - Click the Restore button.